SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 ### Custom screens: Create new screens in Service to support your specific processes

-With Developer Tools, you can create new screens in SuperOffice Service to fit your specific business processes.
+With Development Tools, you can create new screens in SuperOffice Service to fit your specific business processes.

 For example, if you need something other than out-of-the-box information to register a new service ticket, you can customize the system.